Skip to main content

 Technical Analysis

-CVE-2025-11866 is a stored cross-site scripting vulnerability classified under CWE-79, found in the aurelienpierre Photographers galleries plugin for WordPress.
+CVE-2025-11866 is a stored Cross-Site Scripting (XSS) vulnerability classified under CWE-79, found in the aurelienpierre Photographers galleries plugin for WordPress.
 This vulnerability affects all versions up to and including 1.1.8.
-The root cause is the plugin's failure to properly sanitize user inputs and escape outputs when processing multiple shortcode attributes such as `w`, `h`, `raw_css`, and `look`.
-These attributes are inserted directly into HTML attributes and inline CSS styles without adequate neutralization, allowing an authenticated attacker with contributor-level access or higher to inject arbitrary JavaScript code.
-Because the malicious script is stored persistently in the website’s content, it executes whenever any user accesses the compromised page, potentially leading to session hijacking, unauthorized actions, or data theft.
-The CVSS 3.1 base score is 6.4, reflecting medium severity, with an attack vector of network, low attack complexity, requiring privileges (contributor or above), no user interaction, and a scope change.
-No public exploits have been reported yet, but the vulnerability poses a significant risk to sites that allow contributor-level users to add or edit content.
-The vulnerability highlights the importance of input validation and output encoding in web applications, especially in plugins that handle user-generated content.
+The root cause is the plugin's failure to properly sanitize user input and escape output when handling multiple shortcode attributes such as `w`, `h`, `raw_css`, and `look`.
+These attributes are inserted directly into HTML attributes and inline CSS styles without adequate neutralization, enabling an authenticated attacker with contributor-level access or higher to inject arbitrary JavaScript code.
+Because the injected scripts are stored in the website's content, they execute whenever any user accesses the affected pages, potentially compromising user sessions, stealing cookies, or performing unauthorized actions on behalf of users.
+The vulnerability requires no user interaction beyond visiting the infected page and does not require elevated privileges beyond contributor access, which is commonly granted to trusted users on WordPress sites.
+The CVSS 3.1 base score is 6.4, reflecting medium severity, with attack vector network, low attack complexity, privileges required at the contributor level, no user interaction, and a scope change affecting confidentiality and integrity.
+No public exploits have been reported yet, but the vulnerability poses a significant risk to websites using this plugin, especially those with multiple contributors or less stringent access controls.
+The lack of available patches at the time of disclosure necessitates immediate mitigation efforts by site administrators.

 Potential Impact